amit-raut/Project-Euler-Python/README.md

-# Solution to Project Euler problems in Python
+#Solution to Project Euler (https://projecteuler.net/) Problems in Python

-These are my solutions to the problems posed on projecteuler.net.
+These are my solutions to the Project Euler (https://projecteuler.net/) Problems.

-The solutions by no means perfect with algorithmic efficiency but almost all solutions will run pretty fast.
+The solutions to the problem are not necessasarily efficient in terms of algorithm but they are pretty fast and correct.

 Please feel free to modify the solutions as you wish.

-Any advice or comments regarding any solutions are more welcome!
+Any advise or suggestions regarding any solutions are most welcome!

-Thank you!
+Thank you,

-~Amit
+Amit Raut